 Why It's Important

 Whether your business is a physical space, virtual storefront, or operated via phone, you need to definitively identity your customers.
 Otherwise you risk liabilities, such as being complicit.
 Exercising caution is crucial because it can help keep the U.S. secure.
 Terrorists and criminals seek to use the business community.
 This came to the government's attention.
 They learned that it is easier to interfere with or track the flow of criminal funds than it is to prosecute the underlying criminal activity.
-Proper Customer Identity Verification in addition to a OFAC search provides a clear mind because of its detailed screening process.
+Proper Customer Identity Verification in addition to an OFAC search provides a clear mind because of its detailed screening process.

 Specially Designated Nationals

-The known terrorists, narcotics traffickers, and those involved in the proliferation of weapons of mass destruction are included in the list of OFAC SDN.
+The known terrorists, narcotics traffickers, and those involved in the proliferation of weapons of mass destruction are included in the list of OFAC SDNs.
 All employers in the United States are legally required to comply with the OFAC requirements.
 They must screen their employees.
 Individuals and organizations in the United States are responsible for ensuring that they don't engage in business dealings with individuals or entities listed on the Office of Foreign Asset Control (OFAC) lists.

 The OFAC enforces economic and trade sanctions based on U.S. foreign policy and national security goals.
 Their goal is to make sure terrorists, international narcotics traffickers, and those engaged in activities related to the proliferation of weapons of mass destruction do not benefit from business dealings with U.S. businesses or individuals.
 The federal law was designed to combat money laundering and terrorist financing.
 It increased the number of industries required to conduct screenings.
 It the responsibility of businesses in America to ensure that they are not benefiting criminals or terrorists by checking the OFAC list.

 If you need help with an OFAC check, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.